Yaseen-al/FlashCards/README.md

 - A new flashcard will appear.
 - Extra Credit: Allow the user to mark whether or not they got the answer correct, and track their answers

+Criteria | Status
 :---|:---
-App uses Programmatic AutoLayout correctly for all iPhones in portrait | check Variable Naming and Readability | check
+App uses Programmatic AutoLayout correctly for all iPhones in portrait | done Variable Naming and Readability | done
-App uses MVC Design Patterns | check
+App uses MVC Design Patterns | done
-App uses Firebase's Auth appropriately | check
+App uses Firebase's Auth appropriately | done
-Users can see all categories for flashcards and create additional categories | check Users can create new flashcards  | check
+Users can see all categories for flashcards and create additional categories | done Users can create new flashcards  | done
-Users can quiz themselves on their flashcards | check Flashcard information is hosted on Firebase's Database | check
+Users can quiz themselves on their flashcards | done Flashcard information is hosted on Firebase's Database | done